jorinvo/slangbrain.com/content/blog/why-i-created-slangbrain.md

 unsplash: punttim Tim Gouw
 ---

-It has never been easier to learn a new language that it is today.
+It has never been easier to learn a new language than it is today.
-While in the past the only way to study a language was to attend a language course in person, we now have many possibilities to learn on our own, find our way and stay motivated while doing so.
+In the past, the only way to study a language was to attend a language course in person.
+Now we have many possibilities to learn on our own, find our way and stay motivated while doing so.

-There are many great applications and other resources out there to get started studying a language.
+There are many great applications and other resources out there to get started with studying a language.
 Why create another one?

 Nothing is wrong with existing resources and